vicchi/wp-biographia/readme.txt

 === WP Biographia ===
 Contributors: vicchi, wpsmith
 Donate link: http://www.vicchi.org/codeage/donate/
-Tags: bio, biography, bio box, biography box, twitter, facebook, linkedin, googleplus, google+, website, about, author, about author, author box
+Tags: wp-biographia, wp biographia, biographia, bio, biography, bio box, biography box, twitter, facebook, linkedin, googleplus, google+, delicious, flickr, picasa, vimeo, youtube, reddit, website, about, author, about author, author box, contributors
 Requires at least: 3.3
 Tested up to: 3.3.1
 Stable tag: 2.3

-Add and display a customizable author biography for all single post types, in RSS feeds, in archives and on each entry on the landing page.
+Add and display a customisable author biography for all single post types, in RSS feeds, in archives and on each entry on the landing page.

 == Description ==

-This plugin allows you to add a customizable biography to posts, to RSS feeds, to pages, to archives and to each post on your blog's landing page.
-It integrates out of the box with the information that can be provided in each user's profile.
-Display of the Biography Box can be suppressed on a per user basis for posts and for pages.
+This plugin allows you to add a customisable biography to posts, to RSS feeds, to pages, to archives and to each post on your blog's landing page.
+It integrates out of the box with the information that can be provided in each user's profile and supports custom post types.
+Display of the Biography Box can be suppressed on a global or per user basis for posts, pages and custom post types.

 Settings and options include: